 How to Host an Affordable Super Bowl Party, Even if You Don’t Care Who Wins

 Another year, another Super Bowl.
-Whether you’re a New England Patriots fan, a Philadelphia Eagles fan or none of the above, there’s no hiding from the “big game.”
+Whether you’re a San Francisco 49ers fan, a Kansas City Chiefs fan or none of the above, there’s no hiding from the “big game.”

-In fact, more than 60% of Americans plan to watch.
-Come Sunday, football lovers, pizza eaters and 100+ million others will come together in celebration of the game, the food, the Justin Timberlake performance, or the excuse to invite friends over and show off a brand-new flat-screen TV.
+Come Sunday, football lovers, pizza eaters and nearly 100 million others will come together in celebration of the game, the food, the Jennifer Lopez/Shakira performance, or the excuse to invite friends over and show off a brand-new flat-screen TV.

 Whatever your reason to celebrate, you’re probably aware that hosting a Super Bowl party can get expensive.
-But rather than call a timeout on your festivities, keep reading to score the best game day deals on the most wanted items, including pizza, televisions, video games and sports apparel.
+But rather than call a timeout on your festivities, keep reading to score the best game day deals on the most wanted items, including food, televisions and video games.

 Hosting a party for the biggest sporting event of the year requires a decent-size television — or, if you’re living large, more than one television to broadcast the game.

-Pro tip: People often buy TVs specifically for the game and then return them immediately after.
-Say what you will about this practice, but this could mean open-box deals on the returned merchandise for shoppers willing to wait.
+People will buy TVs specifically for the game and then return them after.
+Say what you will about this practice, but it could mean open-box deals on returned merchandise if you’re willing to wait.

 Save on Video Games That Put You Closer to the Action

-Being part of the big game action in Minneapolis might be slightly out of reach: Tickets are a few thousand dollars, and temperatures might dip below zero.
+Being part of the big game action in Miami might be slightly out of reach: Tickets are a few thousand dollars.
 But there’s still another way to feel as if you’re on the sidelines: video games.

 Again, no matter whom or what you’re rooting for (I hold no judgment if the chips and dips are your MVP), you’re now set to host a big game bash in festive — and frugal — style.